 Purchasing the raw materials on credit is a good idea as it allows you to run your restaurant, generate revenue, and then pay off the credit for the money made.

-Consider the Credit Period before deciding your restaurant’s vendor.
+Consider the Credit Period before deciding on your restaurant’s vendor.
 The Credit Period is usually around 15-20 days but differs from vendor to vendor.
 Remember to establish the ground rules of payment, ordering, and receiving.

 Join a ‘Purchase Group’, if possible, to lower your restaurant costs.
 In a Purchasing Group, because of the sheer number of buyers, the suppliers often lower the prices.